lisaover/DatabasesSQLforDataSci/README.md

 * _Script_Query_HR_2.sql_ contains SQL queries with JOIN operations.

 The data for the HR database was loaded into the Db2 database from CSV files.

+## Db Access with Python
+This folder contains Jupyter Notebook scripts that connect to and query an IBM Db2 database.
+* _connecting_to_Db.ipynb_ connects to a Db2 database on IBM Cloud using Python.
+* _querying_Db.ipynb_ accesses a Db2 database on IBM Cloud using Python.
+This script also creates a table, inserts data, queries the data, and retrieves a result set into a Pandas data frame.
+* _SQL_magic.ipynb_ uses SQL Magic to accesse a Db2 database on IBM Cloud using Python.
+This script also uses SQL Magic to create a table, insert data, query the data, and retrieve a result set into a Pandas data frame.
+* _analyzing_data.ipynb_ stores a dataset into a database from a .CSV file using Python.
+This script also queries and analyzes the data using SQL and Python.